-Before you hire a divorce lawyer, it’s critical to do a little comparison shopping first.
+However, before you sign an agreement with a divorce lawyer, it’s critical to do a little comparison shopping first.
 How do you accomplish that goal?

 Interview multiple lawyers (2 or 3) to find an attorney who is a good fit for you—strategically, ethically and personality-wise.
-Here’s what to expect during an initial legal consultation at a family law firm like ours and how to prepare.
+Today, we’ll cover how to prepare for an initial consultation with a divorce attorney and what to expect during the divorce attorney consultation.

 Most reputable divorce attorneys charge a fee for the initial consultation.